 Battery life & warranty:

-Since battery performance declines over time, a warranty guarantees good performance for years or cycles as well as ensuring the battery maintains a certain capacity.
+Since battery performance declines over time, a warranty guarantees good performance for years or cycles as well as ensures the battery maintains a certain capacity.